huggingface/hub-docs/docs/hub/repositories-next-steps.md

 ## How to use branches

 To effectively use Git repos collaboratively and to work on features without releasing premature code you can use **branches**.
 Branches allow you to separate your "work in progress" code from your "production-ready" code, with the additional benefit of letting multiple people work on a project without frequently conflicting with each others' contributions.
-Your can use branches to isolate experiments in their own branch, and even [adopt team-wide practices for managing branches](https://ericmjl.github.io/essays-on-data-science/workflow/gitflow/).
+You can use branches to isolate experiments in their own branch, and even [adopt team-wide practices for managing branches](https://ericmjl.github.io/essays-on-data-science/workflow/gitflow/).

 To learn about Git branching, you can try out the [Learn Git Branching interactive tutorial](https://learngitbranching.js.org/).